Brazilian National Congress: Federal Senate

-The Federal Senate (Senado Federal) is the upper house of the National Congress.
-Created by the first Constitution of the Brazilian Empire in 1824, it was inspired in United Kingdom's House of Lords, but with the Proclamation of the Republic in 1889 it became closer to the United States Senate.
+The Federal Senate (Senado Federal) is the upper house of the National Congress created by the first Constitution of the Brazilian Empire in 1824; it was inspired by United Kingdom's House of Lords, but with the Proclamation of the Republic in 1889 it became closer to the United States Senate.

 Currently, the Senate comprises 81 seats.
 Three senators from each of the 26 states and three senators from the Federal District are elected on a majority basis to serve eight-year terms.
 Elections are staggered so that two-thirds of the upper house is up for election at one time and the remaining one-third four years later.
 When one seat is up for election in each State, each voter casts one vote for the Senate; when two seats are up for election, each voter casts two votes, and the voter cannot give his two votes for the same candidate, but, in elections for the renewal of two-thirds of the Senate, each party can present two candidates for election.
 The candidate in each State and the Federal District (or the first two candidates, when two-thirds of the seats are up for election) who achieve the greatest plurality of votes are elected.